osita007/alx-higher_level_programming/0x02-python-import_modules/README.md

 * **3. Infinite addition**
   * [3-infinite_add.py](./3-infinite_add.py): Python program that prints the result of the addition of all arguments.
-  * Output: Sum of the arguments followed by a new line.
+  * Output: Sum of the arguments followed by a new line

 * **4. Who are you?**
   * [4-hidden_discovery.py](./4-hidden_discovery.py): Python program that prints all the